 Let us bring a little bit of the Farm Smart garden to you.
-We are currently in the pilot stage of this program, please fill out the interest form to be added to the contact list.
-The kit includes everything students need to grow a plant at home: container, soil, seeds, instructions and activities for grades K-3.
-Please see the resources below for other grade-level options.
+The kit includes everything students need to grow a plant at home: container, soil, seeds, and instructions.

 Gardening Webinar Series

-Join the Imperial County’s University of California Cooperative Extension (UCCE-Imperial) for the Building Our Local Foodshed: Gardening Webinar Series taking place every other week beginning September 9th until November 6th from 10 am-10:30 am.
+View the Imperial County’s University of California Cooperative Extension (UCCE-Imperial) Building Our Local Foodshed: Gardening Webinar Series that took place in Fall 2020.

-The workshops will cover a variety of topics, including beginning a garden in the low desert; setting up a water-efficient irrigation system; maintaining your garden; organic pest management; and incorporating livestock into your gardening system amongst many other topics.
-Ample time will be used for questions and answers, identification of information gaps, and connecting people with similar interests.
+These workshop recordings cover a variety of topics, including beginning a garden in the low desert; setting up a water-efficient irrigation system; maintaining your garden; organic pest management; and incorporating livestock into your gardening system amongst many other topics.

 Edible Garden: Instructional Videos in English and Spanish